 Build habits.
 Create consistency.
 Become a better musician.

-Join an exclusive 30‑day beta of makesperfect starting 13th April.
+Join an exclusive 30‑day beta of makesperfect starting from the week commencing 20th April.
 I am inviting 10 musicians to test the fully featured app.
 You’ll complete at least two short questionnaires during the month and one at the end, share feedback whenever you like, and help shape the product.
 If you practice regularly or want to build a reliable routine, apply now via the contact form.

 Hello,

 I’m running a small, focused beta for makesperfect and I’d love your help.
-This is an exclusive 30‑day test beginning 13th April.
+This is an exclusive 30‑day test from the week commencing 20th April.
 I’m looking for up to 10 musicians who either already practice regularly or who want to build a consistent practice routine.

 What is makesperfect?

 makesperfect is an application for musicians to record and track their practice sessions.
 What makesperfect is not, is a coaching system.
 It doesn’t prescribe exercises or teach technique; it gives you a simple, reliable way to log sessions, create goals, and measure what you actually do.
-Read more on the About page.
+Read more on the About page and watch the video on this page.

 Why should I track practice and goal set?
 See Benefits below for more information.

-For a preview of makesperfect’s features, see the Features page.
+For preview screenshots and videos of makesperfect’s features, see the Features page.

 Here are a few screenshots to whet your appetite: